 refill, how much space you have for your unit, and how heavy the

 unit will be if you have to carry it to the bathroom or kitchen to

-gallons, and can literally run for days without needing to be refilled.
+refill.
+Many of our largest capacity humidifiers hold almost two gallons of water and can literally run for days without needing to be refilled.
 Our smallest unit, the portable

 Germ Guardian Table Top Humidifier holds slightly less than a

 For more help choosing the right humidifier, see our

 Humidifier Buying Guide or call one of our experienced and